alliance-genome/agr_curation/README.md

    git push origin release/vx.y.z-rca
    ```
 3. Create a pull request to merge this release branch in beta
-4. After PR approval and merge, do the necessary [deployment steps](#deploying-to-beta-or-production)
+4. After PR approval and merge, do the necessary [additional deployment steps](#additional-deployment-steps)
    to deploy this code successfully to the beta environment.
 5. After prerelease creation and deployment, merge the beta branch back to alpha and push to github
    There are two ways you can do this: